Welcome to the Hockey Speed Training guide. This is the complete guide to hockey speed and learning how to skate faster on the ice.

 Sure, knock yourself out.

-But this is a speed session, so no. Be quiet and get to a full state of recovery.
+But this is a speed session, so no. Be quiet, stand still, and get to a full state of recovery.

 This means you are not out of breath anymore, and you should almost feel bored/antsy to go again.
 That’s how recovered you need to be in between sets during speed workouts.